computer-science-with-applications/book/src/getting_started/intro_functions/index.rst

        z = add_one(x)
        print("The value returned by the call to add_one is", z) print("The value of x after the the call to add_one is", x)

+(We omitted docstrings from the functions to save space.)

 Here's what happens when we call function ``f``: